unexist/blog/_posts/2020-09-03-windows-tools.markdown

 Oh well - process management under windows is a kind of pain.
 I especially had to deal with my maven/quarkus/intelliJ combination:

-I can easily start qQarkus and attach a debugger, but intellij always fails to stop the related processes and ends up stuck.
+I can easily start quarkus and attach a debugger, but intellij always fails to stop the related processes and ends up stuck.
 For a while, I used the task manager to manually kill the processes.